 Energy efficiency projects cost money, that’s obvious.
 By taking advantage of utility incentives, you can significantly reduce this price point, and short payback periods make efficiency projects smart long-term investments.
 However, there is still a clear cost associated with any energy efficiency upgrade you may choose to pursue.
-Not pursuing energy efficiency projects also costs you money.
+Not pursuing energy efficiency projects also costs you money, known as your cost of waiting.

 Let’s imagine that you kept your car running all the time, even though you weren’t driving.
 Picture how this would impact your gas and maintenance costs.
 It would be like funding gas station and repair shops with no benefit to you.
 Equipment at your facility is the same.